Great Bay Discovery Center

 This site is approximately halfway along the trail and includes several outdoor exhibits on the history of the area and a universally accessible wildlife viewing platform.
 More information is available about the Partnership and the Sweet Trail Guide including a map of the trail.

 The Reserve offers many trails to explore the lands around Great Bay.
 Visitors can explore colonial homestead sites, enjoy a picnic lunch perched atop large granite boulders, or quietly watch waterfowl floating on the Bay.
 The Passport to Great Bay provides directions, information for navigating the landscape, exploration time, trail difficulty, as well as coordinates for the geocache program.
+The Passort to Great Bay materials are available only online, so print them before you go exploring!

 Information on other conservation lands around Great Bay is available on the Great Bay Partnership website.